dapperstats/accessor/README.md

 If you are interested in contributing, see the [Contributor Guidelines](https://github.com/dapperstats/salvage/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/dapperstats/salvage/blob/master/CODE_OF_CONDUCT.md).

 [DAPPER Stats](https://www.dapperstats.com) provides this software under the [MIT License](https://opensource.org/licenses/MIT).
-If you are interested in applying the code to your own Access-associated situation, please [contact us](https://www.dapperstats.com/contact/)!
+If you are interested in applying the code to your own Access<sup>&reg;</sup>-associated situation, please [contact us](https://www.dapperstats.com/contact/)!

 ## Authors and Version Info